fitpay/fitpay-android/README.md

 		* notes can be gathered from commit messages and from github releases page (commits since this release)
 * Confirm release was successful by updating the gradle file and syncing in Pagare
 * Don't forget to switch your local branch back

+The test mocked responses for tests are in the resources/tests.zip file.
+If you change any values in the tests, you will need to update that file.